single-spa/single-spa.js.org/versioned_docs/version-6.x/ecosystem-angular.md

 };
 ```

-The `mode` will equal production when you run `webpack --mode production`.
+The `mode` will be set to production when you run `webpack --mode production`.

-The root-config then can load `single-spa`, register applications and start the `single-spa` in order for applications to be mounted:
+The root configuration can then load `single-spa`, register applications, and start `single-spa` so that the applications can be mounted:

 ```js
 System.import("single-spa").then(({ registerApplication, start }) => {